abrahamjp/PyDateParser/README.md

 # PyDateParser
-Simple date parser Python package, to transform datetime inputs in a human friendly way.
+Simple date parser Python package, for receiving datetime in a human friendly manner.
 For instance, if you want users to pass yesterdays datetime, they can specify 'yday' instead of explicitly specifying yesterdays date and time.

-Supports, adding and subtracting seconds, minutes, hours, days and weeks from current UTC date and time.
-In case if you want to use a different date time reference point other than UTC, you even can pass the custom date time value.
+It also supports, adding and subtracting seconds, minutes, hours, days and weeks from current UTC date and time; and in case if you want to use a different date time reference other than UTC, you even can pass it as a custom date time value.

 **Syntax:**